-- ensure that the school meets its statutory obligations in terms of the National Curriculum, and its assessment; - assist the process of teaching and learning by providing summative and formative information; - Summative to establish what a particular child can do at a particular point in time.
-Formative ongoing, day to day assessment of progress and achievement, in order that the next steps can be planned for. - ensure that the school's aims for each child are met in terms of the development of high self-esteem, personal and social awareness and responsibility, academic achievement, curiosity and an eagerness to learn; - provide definitive information on the progress, development and achievements of individuals, groups and cohorts, and the school to a range of people and agencies including; staff, parents, children, Governors, LA, its officers and advisers, DfEE, Health and Social care, parents etc.
+- teachers to respond accurately to the learning needs of each pupil and, with the contribution of support staff, give ongoing support to enable all pupils to make progress; - target setting; - pupils to demonstrate what they know, understand and can do in their learning; - pupils to have an active role in identifying their own learning needs and know how to improve their work; - parents to support their child's learning; - leaders to evaluate and continually improve on the quality of provision for all pupils; - the school to meet its statutory obligations in terms of the National Curriculum, and its assessment; - quality first teaching and learning by providing summative and formative information; Summative - to establish what a particular child can do at a particular point in time.
+Formative - ongoing, day to day assessment of progress and achievement, in order that the next steps can be planned for; - the school's aims for each child are met in terms of the development of high self-esteem, personal and social awareness and responsibility, academic achievement, curiosity and an eagerness to learn; - the school to provide definitive information on the progress, development and achievements of individuals, groups and cohorts, and the school to a range of people and agencies including; staff, parents, children, Governors, LA, its officers and advisers, DfEE, Health and Social care, parents etc.